- School of Interdisciplinary Health Professions

 The NIU Rehabilitation Counseling program aims to be a leader in providing quality preparation for certified rehabilitation counselors in public and private settings.

-Our program prepares you to become a highly qualified and ethically responsible rehabilitation counselor by instilling the following values and skills:
+Our program prepares you to become a highly qualified and ethically responsible rehabilitation counselor by instilling the following knowledge and skills: